aliyun/alibabacloud-microservice-demo/README.md

 You can visit http://47.93.130.78:8080 for an live demo, which is hosted on Alibaba Cloud [SAE](https://www.aliyun.com/product/sae).

+### Architecture

+This project contains the following applications (more applications are ong the way):

+* frontend: A Java application with SpringMVC and thymeleaf as template engine.
+* cartservices: A Java application that  provides basic operations to add products to shopping carts, which is powered by [Apache Dubbo](https://github.com/apache/dubbo).
+* productservice: A Java application that provies basic operations to list all the products and query product by ID, which is powered by [Spring Cloud Alibaba](https://github.com/alibaba/spring-cloud-alibaba).

 ### Build

 #### Build docker image